howprice/sdl2-tetris/README.md

 	$ cd build
 	$ make

 n.b.
-You may need to chmod+x genie executable - I haven't figured out how to make the checked in file executable.
+You may need to 'chmod +x' genie executable - I haven't figured out how to make the checked in file executable.

 `make` with no confic specified defaults to the debug config for native architecture (usually 64-bit).
 Can call `make config=<xxx>` where `xxx` can be `debug`, `release`, `debug32`, `release32`, `debug64` or `release64`.